Weight Watchers Recipe of the Day: Healthy Baked Pumpkin Doughnuts

-- ½ teaspoon vanilla
+- 1/2 teaspoon vanilla

-- Heat the oven to 350 degrees.
+- Heat the oven to 350F degrees.

-- In a large bowl whisk together the flour, baking powder, cinnamon, nutmeg and salt.
+- In a large bowl, whisk together the flour, baking powder, cinnamon, nutmeg and salt.

 - In another bowl whisk together the sugar, pumpkin, milk, egg, oil and vanilla.

-- Use a pastry bag or large plastic bag to pipe the mixture into the donut pan.
+- Use a pastry bag or large plastic bag to pipe the mixture into the 6-count donut pan.
 Alternatively, you can spoon the batter into the molds, but the finished doughnuts may not appear as even.

 - Run a knife around the inside of the molds to release the doughnuts.
 Invert the donuts on the rack and cool completely, or enjoy warm.

-- The doughnuts can be eaten as is, sprinkled with powdered sugar or cinnamon sugar or decorated with your favorite icing and chopped nuts and/or candy sprinkles.
+- The doughnuts can be eaten as is, sprinkled with powdered sugar or cinnamon sugar, or decorated with your favorite icing and chopped nuts and/or candy sprinkles.